 Many other affordable options can be viewed by simply increasing the deductible.
 Often, premiums will reduce by hundreds of dollars per month without having any impact on covered office visits and prescriptions.
 Increasing coinsurance and copays will also save money, especially when non-generic prescriptions are utilized.

-For example, the CareSource Bronze plan costs less than the CareSource Federal Simple Bronze plan, since specialist office visits are subject to a deductible instead of a copay.
+For example, the CareSource Marketplace Bronze plan costs less than the CareSource Marketplace Bronze First plan, since pcp and specialist office visits are subject to a deductible instead of a copay.
 For extremely healthy applicants, selecting the cheapest option is usually very cost-effective.
-However, the CareSource Low Premium Silver plan option offers lower copays for both pcp and specialist office visits, and features a smaller deductible.
+However, the CareSource Low Premium Silver plan option offers lower copays for both pcp and specialist office visits ($30 and $70), and features a smaller deductible.
 The premium difference is also not significant.

-Other low-cost policies prior to 2014 were “Saver” and Value” plans offered by UnitedHealthCare and Anthem.
+Previously, other low-cost policies were “Saver” and Value” plans offered by UnitedHealthCare and Anthem.
 Typically, they included limited office visit benefits, generic and formulary prescription coverage and higher out-of-pocket expenses on major medical claims.
 “Saver” and “Value” policies were cheap alternatives to higher-priced plans, but are now no longer offered.

 If you were being treated for a major condition or were uninsurable prior to 2014, the Indiana Comprehensive Health Insurance Association (ICHIA) offered coverage to individuals and families who could not qualify for medical insurance coverage because of their pre-existing conditions.
 The program was extended for one month to January 31st, before ending.
 With Marketplace policies readily available, there was no longer a need to continue the ICHIA.

 To qualify for benefits, you had to have been previously denied for coverage and not be eligible for Medicare.
 Additional qualifications also had to be met.
-Of course, starting in 2014, pre-existing conditions were not a factor when underwriting an application.
+When Obamacare began, pre-existing conditions were not a factor when underwriting an application.
+Pending surgeries, treatment, and medications also were not considered when determining the rate.

 Shopping Made Easy